 - Platform: Mac, PC

 - Mac Requirements: Mac OS X 10.7 or later, Intel processor, 4GB RAM

 - PC Requirements: Windows 7 SP1 or later, Intel compatible processor, 4GB RAM

 13 - Celemony Melodyne 4

 Celemony Melodyne is a pitch and time shifting software with polyphonic capability, direct note access (DNA) and formant correction.
 There are multiple versions of them, but the most effective ones are the Melodyne Editor, and Melodyne Studio, which is the flagship version of the software.
 Whichever one you choose, when it comes to pitch correction, Melodyne is probably king.
-The kind of alchemy ...
-I mean, algorithms ... that go into this is beyond the scope of what I know, but it's nothing short of magic, and out of this world.
+The kind of alchemy ... that is, algorithms ... that go into this is beyond the scope of what normal humans know, but it's nothing short of magic, and out of this world.

 You can edit notes in a vocal or instrumental track in the same way you would edit the MIDI notes in your DAW.
 On top of that, it can pitch correct and time shift multiples tracks as well as polyphonic material, like the individual notes of a chord or harmonic phrase.
 Not only does Melodyne give you access to each individual note in a multi-track or polyphonic sound signal, the DNA (direct note access) will give you access to the individual harmonics of each note.

 What this means is that, say for example, you recorded guitar, but the high E didn't sound quite right and you didn't pick that up when you were recording.
 Melodyne gives you the ability to zone in on that note and alter its harmonics to perfection, without touching any other note.
 That's really amazing.
 You can do the same thing for any instrument and vocal track as well.